WMamba: Wavelet-based Mamba for Face Forgery Detection: Related Works Motivation

 \subsection{Deformable Convolution}

-Standard convolution operations rely on fixed geometric patterns in their kernels, hindering their adaptability to objects exhibiting diverse shapes and orientations.
-To address this limitation, the Deformable Convolutional Network (DCN) \cite{Dai_2017_ICCV} introduces learnable offsets that dynamically adjust the kernel's shape, allowing for better alignment with the target's geometry.
-While this innovation empowers networks to model diverse geometric structures, DCN still faces challenges when dealing with slender shapes.
-To overcome this shortcoming, the Dynamic Snake Convolution (DSConv) \cite{Qi_2023_ICCV} was proposed.
-DSConv simulates slender structures by imposing constraints on both the kernel shape and the offset learning process.
-In 2D, for instance, it initializes with a 1D kernel oriented along a fixed coordinate axis (x or y).
-The kernel samples form an equidistant sequence along this primary axis.
-DSConv then iteratively calculates the perpendicular offsets for each sample point, with a key constraint: the offset difference between neighboring points cannot exceed one.
-This design enables the representation of slender shapes with smooth and continuous topologies.
-However, the dependence on a predefined axis restricts DSConv's ability to capture structures that orient in other directions, significantly reducing its flexibility.
-These convolutional paradigms are visually illustrated in Row 1 of Figure~\ref{comprr}.
+Standard convolution operations rely on fixed kernel shapes, which hinders their adaptability to objects exhibiting diverse structures and orientations.
+To address this limitation, the Deformable Convolutional Network (DCN) \cite{Dai_2017_ICCV} introduces learnable offsets that dynamically adjust the kernel shape, allowing for better alignment with the target's geometry.
+While this innovation enhances the network's ability to model complex geometric structures, DCN faces difficulties when applied to slender shapes.
+To overcome this challenge, \cite{Qi_2023_ICCV} proposes the Dynamic Snake Convolution (DSConv), which simulates slender structures by imposing constraints on both the initial kernel shape and the offset learning process.
+In 2D scenarios, for instance, it initializes with a 1D kernel oriented along a fixed coordinate axis (either x or y).
+The kernel points form an equidistant sequence along this primary axis.
+DSConv then iteratively calculates the perpendicular offsets for each kernel point, with a key constraint: the offset difference between neighboring points cannot exceed one.
+This design enables the representation of slender structures with smooth and continuous topologies.
+However, the reliance on a predefined axis restricts DSConv's ability to capture objects with arbitrary directions.
+In contrast, the proposed DCConv dynamically learns the optimal axis orientation, allowing for the adaptation to a wider variety of slender structures.
+These convolutional paradigms are illustrated in Row 1 of Figure~\ref{comprr}.